AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/faq.md

 ## How do late arriving hits work when repairing data?

-If late arriving hits are passed in after a repair has run for the time period included in the repair, it's possible for repaired values to be reintroduced.
-Ideally, repairs would not be run on months that are still changing.
-However, if that can't be guaranteed, we advise using the "Reset" option for the variable.
-Take care, as this expires the evar for all active visits, not just those involved in a potentional repair.
+If late arriving hits are passed in after a repair has run for the time period included in the repair, it is possible for repaired values to be reintroduced.
+Ideally, avoid performing repairs on months that can change due to late arriving or timestamped hits.
+However, if that can't be guaranteed, Adobe recommends resetting the variable.
+Note that this action expires the eVar for all visitors, not just those involved in a repair.

 ## Can I repair a disabled variable?
 Or do I need to enable it first?